confluentinc/ksql/docs/installation/server-config/security.rst

 The list of ACLs that must be defined depends on the version of the Kafka cluster.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-|cp| v5.0 (Apache Kafka v2.0) and above
+{{ site.cp }} v5.0 (Apache Kafka v2.0) and above
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|cp| 5.0 simplifies the ACLs required to run KSQL against a Kafka cluster secured with ACLs,
-(see `KIP-277 <https://cwiki.apache.org/confluence/display/KAFKA/KIP-277+-+Fine+Grained+ACL+for+CreateTopics+API>`__ and
-`KIP-290 <https://cwiki.apache.org/confluence/display/KAFKA/KIP-290%3A+Support+for+Prefixed+ACLs>`__ for details).
+{{ site.cp }} 5.0 simplifies the ACLs required to run KSQL against a Kafka cluster secured with ACLs, (see `KIP-277 <https://cwiki.apache.org/confluence/display/KAFKA/KIP-277+-+Fine+Grained+ACL+for+CreateTopics+API>`__ and `KIP-290 <https://cwiki.apache.org/confluence/display/KAFKA/KIP-290%3A+Support+for+Prefixed+ACLs>`__ for details).
-It is highly recommended to use |cp| 5.0 or above for deploying secure installations of Kafka and KSQL.
+It is highly recommended to use {{ site.cp }} 5.0 or above for deploying secure installations of Kafka and KSQL.

 ACL definition
 ^^^^^^^^^^^^^^